Are You a Nicotine

 smoking fails to fulfill this requirement.
 True, most smokers do not resort to deviate

-behaviors to maintain their habit, but this is because most smokers do manage to easily
+behaviours to maintain their habit, but this is because most smokers do manage to easily

 obtain the full complement of cigarettes they need to satisfy the addiction.
 When